Civil Forfeiture Law

 Limitations on Forfeiture Associated with Criminal Cases

-New laws increase the level of proof required to keep the property seized in relation to drug or public nuisance forfeiture cases.
-A “clear and convincing” standard of proof must be met before law enforcement agencies can keep property and assets.
+New civil forfeiture laws in Michigan increase the level of proof required to keep the property seized in relation to drug or public nuisance forfeiture cases.
+A “clear and convincing” standard of proof must be met before law enforcement agencies keep property and assets.
 Essentially, law enforcement must prove that the property was part of or derived from a crime before it can be forfeited.
 The new law intends to protect residents from a wrongful seizure of property.
-This new law is an important step towards fairness and a step away from the days of law enforcement profiteering.
+This new law is an essential step towards fairness and a step away from the days of law enforcement profiteering.

-The forfeiture laws had to change because of the widespread forfeiture of assets in even the most insignificant cases.
+The Michigan Civil Forfeiture Law had to change because of the widespread forfeiture of assets in even the most insignificant cases.
 The governmental “money grab” was causing serious damage to the relationship between law enforcement agencies and the communities they serve.

 Modern forfeiture laws in Michigan prohibit the civil forfeiture of money and property seized in relation to suspected drug crimes unless the defendant is convicted or the value of the assets is more than $50,000.
 The value of any contraband is not included in the total value.
 A conviction or guilty plea is not required if no one claims an interest in the property or the owner consents to the forfeiture.
 Forfeiture can be initiated in cases where the defendant is outside the State and cannot reasonably be extradited or brought back to the State for prosecution, or if law enforcement authorities have made reasonable efforts to locate and arrest the defendant, but the defendant has not been located.